-- 4. (a)(1) Except as specified in subparagraph (2), it shall not be in order to consider in the House a measure or matter reported by a committee until the third calendar day (excluding Saturdays, Sundays, or legal holidays except when the House is in session on such a day) on which each report of a committee on that measure or matter has been available to Members, Delegates, and the Resident Commissioner. - (2) Subparagraph (1) does not apply to- - (A) a resolution providing a rule, joint rule, or order of business reported by the Committee on Rules considered under clause 6; - (B) a resolution providing amounts from the applicable accounts described in clause 1(i)(1) of rule X reported by the Committee on House Administration considered under clause 6 of rule X: - (C) a bill called from the Corrections Calendar under clause 6 of rule
+4. (a)(1) Except as specified in subparagraph (2), it shall not be in order to consider in the House a measure or matter reported by a committee until the third calendar day (excluding Saturdays, Sundays, or legal holidays except when the House is in session on such a day) on which each report of a committee on that measure or matter has been available to Members, Delegates, and the Resident Commissioner.

+(2) Subparagraph (1) does not apply to-

+(A) a resolution providing a rule, joint rule, or order of business reported by the Committee on Rules considered under clause 6;

+(B) a resolution providing amounts from the applicable accounts described in clause 1(j)(1) of rule X reported by the Committee on House Administration considered under clause 6 of rule X;

-(D) a resolution presenting a question of the privileges of the House reported by any committee;
+(C) a resolution presenting a question of the privileges of the House reported by any committee;

-(E) a measure for the declaration of war, or the declaration of a national emergency, by Congress; and
+(D) a measure for the declaration of war, or the declaration of a national emergency, by Congress; and

-(F) a measure providing for the disapproval of a decision, determina-tion, or action by a Government agency that would become, or continue to be, effective unless disapproved or otherwise invalidated by one or both Houses of Congress.
+(E) a measure providing for the disapproval of a decision, determination, or action by a Government agency that would become, or continue to be, effective unless disapproved or otherwise invalidated by one or both Houses of Congress.
 In this subdivision the term "Government agency" includes any department, agency, establishment, wholly owned Government corporation, or instrumentality of the Federal Government or of the government of the District of Columbia.